 10 Anxiety

-Anxiety is defined as a feeling of worry, unease, nervousness, or agitation, with or without a relevant reason.
+Anxiety is a feeling of worry, unease, nervousness, or agitation, with or without a relevant reason.
 Most often, anxiety is accompanied by depression.
-One study that was conducted on a group of people who suffered from gluten sensitivity showed that 40% of them suffered from anxiety as well.
-This supports the fact that people who have gluten anxiety are prone to suffer from anxiety as well, more so than those who don’t have a gluten intolerance. (source)
+One study conducted on a group of people who suffered from gluten sensitivity showed that 40% of them also suffered from anxiety.
+This supports the fact that people with gluten anxiety are prone to suffer from anxiety as well, more so than those without gluten intolerance. (source)

-Losing weight with no explanation can be a symptom of an underlying cause.
+Losing weight with no explanation is one of the gluten sensitivity symptoms of an underlying cause.
 It could also be an indication that you are suffering from gluten intolerance.
 Close to two-thirds of the patients who suffered from celiac disease also complained of weight loss. (source)

-It is common to experience headaches and a lot of people suffer from migraine as well.
-However, if you are gluten intolerant, chances are that you may be more prone to headaches and migraine than people who are not gluten intolerant. (source)
+It is common to experience headaches, and many people also suffer from migraines.
+However, if you are gluten intolerant, you may be more prone to headaches and migraines than people who are not gluten intolerant. (source)

-People who suffer from gluten intolerance often complain of constipation, diarrhoea, or smelly faeces.
-The reason behind this is gluten intolerant disorders like celiac disease, destroy the lining of the stomach and the small intestine.
+People with gluten intolerance often complain of constipation, diarrhea, or smelly feces.
+This is because gluten-intolerant disorders like celiac disease destroy the stomach lining and the small intestine.
 The small intestine has something known as the villi.
 These are small, fingerlike projections that help the body absorb nutrients from the food you eat.
-When a person who is gluten intolerant consumes gluten, the body has an adverse reaction.
+When a gluten-intolerant person consumes gluten, the body has an adverse reaction.

 The immune system begins to attack the digestive system.
-In this process, the villi are destroyed, thereby making it hard for the body to absorb nutrients from the food.
-Poor nutrient absorption along with poor digestion can cause diarrhoea and/or constipation.
+In this process, the villi are destroyed, making it hard for the body to absorb nutrients from the food.
+Poor nutrient absorption and digestion can cause diarrhea and/or constipation.

-It has been estimated that more than half of those suffering from gluten intolerance complain of diarrhoea while 25 per cent suffers from constipation. (source) (source) (source)
+It has been estimated that more than half of those suffering from gluten intolerance complain of diarrhea while 25 percent suffer from constipation. (source) (source) (source)

-The signs and symptoms of gluten intolerance are similar to various other diseases, such as lactose intolerance and irritable bowel syndrome, for instance.
+The signs and symptoms of gluten intolerance are similar to other diseases, such as lactose intolerance and irritable bowel syndrome.
+The gluten effects on the body can be minimal or even worse.
+But how to test for gluten intolerance?

-If you want to check for gluten intolerance at home, then you can avail gluten testing kits.
-In most cases, these kits use your blood or stool sample to identify if you are gluten intolerant.
+If you want to check for gluten intolerance at home, you can avail of gluten testing kits.
+Usually, these kits use your blood or stool sample to identify if you are gluten intolerant.
 However, it is worth noting that doctors do not recommend these kits.

 This is because the results are not always accurate, and chances are that you may be tested false positive.
 Also, the problem with these kits is that it may show your case to be positive, even if you are suffering from other disorders like lactose intolerance and irritable bowel syndrome. (source)

-Lab tests, under the guidance of a medical practitioner, is the most reliable way to check for gluten intolerance.
-As mentioned above, you will most likely have to undergo a celiac disease test.
+Lab tests, under the guidance of a medical practitioner, are the most reliable way to check for gluten intolerance.
+As mentioned above, you will likely undergo a celiac disease test.
 Other tests include –

 The following must be avoided if you are suffering from gluten intolerance-